ahmeda110/Supply/README.md

  ## Notes
  - The lib folder contains mysql-connector-java.jar file which is used as an import in the DatabaseConnection class.
+ - junit and hamscrest lib is not included and will need to be imported by user
  - Demonstration video and UML diagram are located in the repo

 ## Inspiration